Siv4kumaru/System-Threat-Forecaster-ML/README.md

-# System Threat Forecaster: My Malware Prediction Adventure! 🚀🦠💻
+# System Threat Forecaster: Malware Prediction! 🦠💻

-Hey Everyone! 👋 Welcome to my project where I tackled the challenge of predicting whether a Windows machine might get infected with malware.
+Hey Everyone! 👋 Welcome to my project for IITM BS diploma Level Machine Learning Practice Course, here I tackled the challenge of predicting whether a Windows machine might get infected with malware.
 Think of it like a digital immune system check!

 ## The Mission 🎯